 The ruling was amended in 1893, allowing the practice of hydraulic mining if a silt pond was used to settle out the sediments from the resultant slurry.
-New regulations also required mining operation to have a license creating further regulations.
+New regulations also required a mining operation to have a license, creating further regulations.

 As restrictions on the mining companies increased in California, they simply left the state for less regulated regions like Colorado, the Dakotas and Alaska where fewer regulations existing.
 The Alaskan Gold Rush between 1896 and 1899 also utilized hydraulic mining to extract gold dust from layers of placer sediments.

 At the turn of the century in 1910, hydraulic mining wasn't profitable and the mine closed.
 The town of North Bloomfield emptied and became a ghost town.
 Malakoff Diggins was the richest and largest hydraulic mining operation in the known world at that time.
 Yet, as far as anyone can tell, there's still tons of gold left in the ridge lines at Malakoff Diggins.

 In 1965, the state acquired the Diggins and created a 3143-acre state park encompassing the mine and town.
 Trails run along the rim and through the Diggins.
 Keep an eye out for items simply left there when the operation ended.
 For the best view, make for the lookout point in the Chute Hill campground.
 The hole in the earth has mostly filled up from erosion and runoff, the Diggins today is flat overlooked by exposed bluffs.
 Little vegetation has reclaimed the exposed bluffs in the last 140 years.

 Plan your visit in early June for Humbug Days involving live music, a parade, a gold nugget race and other activities for the kids.